Revisiting van Citter-Zernike correlations in the presence of primordial gravitational waves: Introduction

 The paper is organized as follows.
 Sec.~\ref{sec:2} provides a brief introduction to the expansionary Universe, the generation of two-mode squeezed PGWs from vacuum fluctuations, and the definition of the related quantities of PGWs.
 In Sec.~\ref{sec:3}, a self-contained investigation of the EM-GWs interaction at the quantum level is included, followed by solving the Heisenberg equation of motion of the EM field.
 This will help us investigate the two-point correlation function of the EM radiation in Sec.~\ref{sec:4}, where the loss of correlations induced by two-mode squeezed PGWs is evaluated and characteristic length scales are defined.
-Sec.~\ref{sec:5} is devoted to the definition of the visibility and the coherence criteria that can be established with the help of current VLBI measurements.
-Eventually, we assess the coherence criteria based on the angular diameter-distance $\theta-z$ measurement of a set of compact radio-quasars, which are suggested as standard rulers, and try to constrain the underlying PGWs background based on that.
-In particular, we obtain interesting constraint on the tensor-to-scalar ratio, namely $\text{r}_{k_0} \leq 10^{-6.15}$, five orders of magnitude better than present constraints.
-In Sec.~\ref{sec:6}, further possible topics and caveats that can be addressed within the present method are discussed, followed by a summary and conclusion in Sec.~\ref{sec:7}.
+Sec.~\ref{sec:5} is devoted to results and discussion, where the main findings of the paper are presented, and further possible topics and caveats that can be addressed within the present schema are discussed.
+The summary and conclusion of the paper are provided in Sec.~\ref{sec:6}.
 A complete supplementary material containing the details of the derivation of the equations and their subtleties is provided in Apps.~\ref{app:A}-\ref{app:C}.
 Throughout the paper, we explicitly write $c$, $\hbar$, and $G$ in all equations.
-Table~\ref{tab:table1} contains the list symbols and notations involved in the present study.
+Table~\ref{tab:table1} contains the list of symbols and notations involved in the present study.